-The waveform generator is that part of the high-voltage amplifier that is responsible for generating and managing the waveform signals.
-The waveform generator directly drives the input of the main amplifier, it also monitors the amplifier's operation state, as well as the state of the power supplies, the actor temperature and the interlock loop.
+The waveform generator generates and manages the waveform signals.
+The waveform generator directly drives the input of the attached amplifier, it also monitors the amplifier's operation state, as well as the state of the power supplies, the actor temperature and the interlock loop.

 The waveforms are generated by a 16-bit D/A converter from data stored in a non-volatile memory.
 The waveform generation is controlled by an FPGA (Field Programmable Gate Array).
-The FPGA also monitors the crucial device parameters and shuts down the amplifier if necessary.
+The FPGA also monitors the crucial device parameters and shuts down the attached amplifier if necessary.
 The user interface and most of the control logic is realized by a microcontroller connected to the FPGA.
 The microcontroller serves the human interface (see section "Human Interface"), controls the USB data interface, and executes several monitoring tasks.
 The microcontroller's firmware realizes a user-friendly graphical interface.
 The device is controlled by the help of menus and dialog boxes, they provide an intuitive device control.

-Using the USB interface, waveforms can be uploaded to the device and stored in its non-volatile memory (see section "Up- and Downloading Waveforms").
+Using the USB interface, waveforms, measurements, and settings can be uploaded to the device and stored in its non-volatile memory (see section "Up- and Downloading Waveforms").
 Waveforms are sets of data samples; they do not contain any direct information about the frequency, the amplitude, or other device parameters.
 You can visualize and manage them using the waveform manager (see section "Waveform Management").